 Fully accredited by the American Association of Tissue Banks (AATB) and the Food and Drug Administration (FDA), Lifesharing Tissue Services works to ensure the highest quality of tissue and technical service.

-A single person can save and enhance up to 50 lives!
+A single tissue donor conservatively can save and enhance up to 50 lives.

 Tissue grafting not only reduces pain and speeds recovery, but it also improves a patient’s quality of life.